prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-execution-node.md

   </TabItem>
 </Tabs>

-This can take a long time - from hours to days.
-You can proceed to the next step while your execution node syncs.
-To check the status of your node, visit [Check node and validator status](../../monitoring/checking-status.md).
+This can take a long time - from hours to days. <span class='hidden-in-jwt-guide hidden-in-execution-guide'>You can proceed to the next step while your execution node syncs.</span>